JuliaGraphics/Gtk.jl/doc/usage.md

 ```
 For example, `GtkWindow` becomes `Window`, `GtkFrame` becomes `Frame`, etc. In the remainder of the documentation, we'll use the short names.

-In addition to this expository document, there is a [function reference](function_reference.md).
+In addition to this expository document, there is a [property/hierarchy browser](doc/properties.md) and a [function reference](function_reference.md).

 ## Creating and destroying a window